Wild Ginger is a native erect perennial low growing forb, up to 8 inches high, usually appearing in clumps. There are no

 The flower consists of a a false calyx tube formed by three sepals, the outside color of which is tan to purplish (usually purplish), with dense hair.
 The tips of the sepal lobes from a long linear tooth that spreads outward.
 The inside apex of the false tube is a deeper color, hairy, with an inner section white to pale yellowish-green color.
 The actual petals of the flower are vestigial or absent.
 Inside the false tube there are 12 stamens which are shorter than, and surround, six purplish styles which are united in a central column from the ovary.

 Habitat: Wild Ginger grows from a root system of thin rhizomes in rich to loamy soils and needs light shade and moist to not quite dry conditions.
 Colonies form via creeping rhizomes and by seed.
 It is the root that has the taste and smell of ginger.
 Propagation by seed is difficult as explained above.
 Much easier is dividing mature plants in the fall before dormancy.
 The rhizome can be cut into 6 or 8 inch sections and planted immediately.
 Fall is also the time to collect roots for drying.
-As the plants form a clump, another method is to simply divide off an outer section of the clump and move it.
+As the plants form a clump, another method is to simply divide off an outer section of the clump and move it - they transplant easily.
 Wild Ginger is considered un-attractive to deer.
 Eloise Butler's thoughts on this plant are given below.

 Names: The rhizomes of the root have a ginger flavor, hence the common name.
 The genus name Asarum, is derived from asaron, the ancient Greek name for a now unidentified plant.
 The species name, canadense, refers to 'of Canada' - the location of the type plant.
 The author name for the plant classification, 'L.', is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: No other plant resembles this one in our geographic area.
 There are six recognized species of Asarum.
 All the others are west coast species.